Medicare and skilled nursing facility coverage — the 100-day reality

 Coverage Timeline and Out-of-Pocket Costs

-Days one through 20 are covered at 100 percent after your parent's Part A deductible is met.
+Days 1 through 20 are covered at 100 percent after your parent's Part A deductible is met.
 For 2024, that deductible is $1,632.
 Once it's paid, Medicare covers skilled nursing facility care with no copay or coinsurance for these first 20 days.

 Days 21 through 100 require a daily copay.
-For 2024, that copay is $204 per day.
+For 2024, that copay is $204.50 per day.
 Your parent or family is responsible for paying this amount for each day from day 21 to day 100.
 This is not a small amount.
-If your parent stays all 100 days, the copay for days 21 to 100 comes to $16,320.
+If your parent stays all 100 days, the copay for days 21 to 100 comes to $16,360.

-The Real-World Impact of 100-Day Limit
+The Real-World Impact of the 100-Day Limit

 The 100-day limit is a hard ceiling, and it's often shorter than the recovery timeline for serious conditions.